-February 2024
+February 2025

-Schools with Nursery provision - attendance at the Nursery does not guarantee a place in that school's Reception class.
-Schools with Nursery provision from 2 years old - attendance at the Nursery does not guarantee a place in that school's Reception class.
+^{}Schools with Nursery provision - attendance at the Nursery does not guarantee a place in that school's Reception class(es).

+^{}Schools with Nursery provision from 2 years old - attendance at the Nursery does not guarantee a place in that school's Reception class(es)

-Coupals Primary Academy will operate a nursery from September 2024.
-As with our other nurseries, attendance does not guarantee a place in Coupal's Reception class.
+^{}Place Farm Primary Academy has applied to operate a nursery from September 2025.
+If successful, attendance at this nursery would not guarantee a place in that school's Reception class(es).

-Appendix 2: Our Admissions Guidance for Summer born children and delayed entry
+Appendix 2: Our Admissions Guidance for Summer born children - deferred entry